 • Bring bug spray – I was harassed by flies the entire time.

 All three hikes were nice trails on the easier side so, if you are in the area, I recommend checking them out.
 There is a 9-mile biking trail across Highway 1 off Auction Barn Road for those interested.
-You can also rent most of the lake equipment (kayaks, boats, canoes) and camp at the site if you have the time.
+You can also rent most of the lake equipment (kayaks, boats, and canoes) and camp at the site if you have the time.

 Related Posts